backstage/backstage/docs/features/software-templates/index.md

 After filling in these variables, you'll get some more fields to fill out which are required for backstage usage.
-The owner, which is a `user` in the backstage system, and the `storePath` which right now must be a Github Organisation and a non-existing github repository name in the format `organisation/reponame`.
+The owner, which is a `user` in the backstage system, and the `storePath` which right now must be a GitHub Organisation and a non-existing github repository name in the format `organisation/reponame`.

 ![Enter backstage vars](../../assets/software-templates/template-picked-2.png)